Four (now Five!) Fashion Moguls in the Making

 These stylish young entrepreneurs have a flair for fashion and a mind for business

-In today’s fashion world, these four young entrepreneurs are expressing their creativity and combining their sense of style with strong business acumen.
+In today’s fashion world, these five young entrepreneurs are expressing their creativity and combining their sense of style with strong business acumen.

 From Bullied to Empowered

 When she was nine years old, Egypt “Ify” Ufele turned to fashion design as a cathartic way to heal from being bullied for her body size.
 A year later, she launched her fashion brand, ChubiiLine, to empower everyone who has been targeted by bullies.
 Now 13 years old, Ify continues to sell her trailblazing body-positive clothes on her website.
 When she’s not busy growing her fashion empire, she’s empowering other girls and spreading the word against bullying through her Bullychaser campaign.

 She’s Sew Talented